A Will has to be Cancelled within Three Years

 In a civil suit, if the court finds that a local investigation is required or proper the court can issue a commission to a person as it thinks fit and ask him to make an investigation and report the matter thereon to the court, under Section75(b) and Order 26 rule 9 of the Civil Procedure Code (CPC).

-Rejection of a Plaint under the CPC
+Rejection of Plaint under O 7 Rule 1 of the CPC

 The object of rejection of plaint is to weed out frivolous, vexatious and improper plaints at the very outset.
 Institution of a suit is by presentation of plaint in the manner prescribed by law in Order 6 and 7 of the Civil Procedures Code (CPC).
 A plaint shall not be duly instituted unless it complies with the requirements specified in Order 4 of the CPC.
 The court shall ensure entering the particulars of every suit in a register of civil suits and number them in every year in a serial order as the plaints are admitted.